πŸ“„Documentation

 These requests give you access to our AI pipeline.
 With them you'll be able to animate your own 3D models.
 To know which types of models we support and other requirements that should be followed to have a proper animation, please refer to this page.

-Automatically animate a given 3D model
+Automatically rig and animate a given 3D model

 POST https://api.anything.world/animate